Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

           app-socket-api /var/run/vpp/app_ns_sockets/server
         }

-VCL tries to initialize by reading the configuration in above file pointed to by the ``VCL_CONFIG`` environment variable.
 The above configures VCL to request 4MB receive and transmit fifo sizes and access to global session scope.
 Additionally, it provides the path to session layer's app namespace socket for iperf3 server.
 For more VCL parameters usage, refer to `VPP VCL reference`_.

-Start the iperf3 server on core 2 as a daemon over VPP's host stack:
+``VCL_CONFIG`` provides VCL with a configuration file to read during startup.
+Start the iperf3 server on core 2 as a daemon over VPP's host stack, providing the VCL configuration file mentioned above:

 .. code-block:: shell

-        sudo taskset -c 2 sh -c "LD_PRELOAD=${LDP_PATH} VCL_CONFIG=/path/to/vcl_iperf3_server_lb.conf iperf3 -4 -s -D"
+        sudo taskset -c 2 sh -c "LD_PRELOAD=${LDP_PATH} VCL_CONFIG=<nw_ds_workspace>/usecase/tcp_term/vcl_iperf3_server_lb.confiperf3 -4 -s -D"

 To examine the iperf3 server session in VPP, use the command ``sudo ./vppctl -s ${sockfile} show session verbose``.
 Here is a sample output for iperf3 server session: